AaronErhardt/AaronErhardt.github.io/relm4-book/src/first_app.md

 {{#include ../listings/simple_manual.rs:init_view }}
 ```

-Again, what happens here?
-First we initialize each of our widgets.
+But what exactly happens here?

+Well, first we initialize each of our widgets, mostly by using builder patterns.

-Then we connect them so that GTK4 knows how they are related to each other.
+Then we connect the widgets so that GTK4 knows how they are related to each other.
 The buttons and the label are added to the box and the box is added to the window.

-Now the magic happens: we connect the "clicked" event for both buttons and send a message from the closures.
-We move a clone of our sender into the closures to send messages back to out update loop.
+Now the magic happens: we connect the "clicked" event for both buttons and send a message from the closures back to the update loop.
+To do this we only need to move a clone of our sender into the closures and send the message.

 > The `send!(btn_sender, AppMsg::Increment)` macro simply expands to `btn_sender.clone().send(AppMsg::Increment).unwrap()`

 Alright, now every time we click our buttons a message will be sent to update our counter!

-Yet our UI will not update itself with our counter.
-To do this we just need to implement the view function:
+Yet our UI will not update itself when the counter is changed.
+To do this we need to implement the view function:

 ```rust,no_run,noplayground
 {{#include ../listings/simple_manual.rs:view }}